 Tasting Notes: floral, plum, cherry, red and black current, Mediterranean herbs, exotic spices

 Aglianico has one of the longest histories of any red wine grape, thought to have been brought to Italy by the Greeks approximately in the 6th century BC.
 It was famous in the ancient world for its part in Falernum, a wine revered by kings and poets.
 Recent genetic research has suggested that Aglianico may have even been the ‘grandfather’ of Syrah.
-It ripens late in the harvest, and if done properly, will produce wines that are inky black, with firm tannins, high acidity and a dense, complex, powerful structure that benefits from 5-10 years or more of cellaring.
-Aglianico thrives in the volcanic soils of southern Italy, specifically in the Campania region.
-Aglianico hailing from hillside vineyards in Taurus and Taburno tend to be harsh and bold when young, and require a few years to open up.
-However, Aglianico from the Irpinia region with its lower elevation produces wines that are ready to drink earlier on.
+It ripens late and produces wines that are inky black, with firm tannins, high acidity and a dense, complex, powerful structure that benefits from 5-10 years or more of cellaring.
+Aglianico thrives in the volcanic soils of southern Italy, specifically in the Campania region where it is produces some of the region’s most renowned wines.
+Aglianico hailing from hillside vineyards in Taurasi and Taburno are dark, powerful, full bodied, complex and elegant, and are considered the most prestigious.
+Aglianico from the Irpinia region with its lower elevation produces wines that are ready to drink earlier on.

-Tasting Notes: candied fruit, blackberry, black cherry, black currant, blueberry, prune, chocolate, coffee, leather, wild mushroom, earth, smoke, ash, tobacco, cigar box spice, lead minerals
+Tasting Notes: candied fruit, violet, blackberry, black cherry, black currant, blueberry, plum, prune, balsamic, chocolate, coffee, leather, wild mushroom, earth, smoke, ash, tobacco, cigar box spice, lead minerals

 Albana a white Italian grape variety planted predominately in the Romagna region of northern Italy.
 Known as “gold in the vineyard, gold in the glass” the Albano grape can range from light and dry to a sweet passito style.
 The grape is entwined with the history and legends of Romagna.
 It was described by Pliny the Elder and the Younger as a fine wine.
 Galla Placidia, the daughter of the Roman emperor Theodosius I, and regent of the Western Roman Empire from 425 to 437 AD, referred to it as liquid gold.